Song Thrush

 Feeding

 The song thrush loves to feed on lawns, where it can pull up worms.
-Though the song thrush’s diet is mainly based on insects, they will eat the odd piece of hedgerow fruit, and very occasionally a seed.
+Though the song thrush’s diet is mainly based on insects, they will eat the odd piece of hedgerow fruit, and very occasionally bird seed.
 Trying to rid your garden of slugs?
 The song thrush can do that for you, no problem.

 Breeding